sileht/solard/README.rst

 and `Perlover <https://github.com/Perlover/Asus-Zenbook-Ambient-Light-Sensor-Controller>`_.
 They have done all the hard work, I have just rewritten a python version, that doesn't need to be compiled.

-This version also don't need to run as root if xbacklight is installed.

-Tested on my Asus Zenbook UX303UA

 Pull request are welcome.

 * Free software: Apache license